 - 1. File an admission application by the deadline for admission as established in the Academic Calendar. - 2.
-Submit transcripts from all colleges attended (if any) since leaving the health science center, showing eligibility to re-enroll at each institution.

-Former students who have not enrolled elsewhere since leaving the health science center and are in good academic standing are required only to submit an admission application.
+Submit transcripts from all colleges attended (if any) since leaving the health science center, showing eligibility to re-enroll at each institution. - 3.
+Former students who have not enrolled elsewhere since leaving the health science center and are in good academic standing are required only to submit an admissions application. - 4.
 All completed applications are reviewed by the admissions committee, which makes a recommendation to the dean.
 The dean makes the final decision regarding admission status.

-Non-Degree and Conditional Admission of Students
+Non-Degree Admission of Students

-Admission to the School of Public Health as a non-degree seeking or conditional degree seeking student may be granted subject to the following provisions.
+Admission to the School of Public Health as a non-degree seeking student may be granted subject to the following provisions.

 - 1. The applicant must meet all of the general admission requirements described in Chapter 2 and must meet all application deadlines. - 2.
 The student in this status is required to receive credit in all courses taken, and must maintain a grade of B in each course attempted. - 3.
-A student who is admitted to non-degree status has no assurance that work completed under this status will be applicable toward degree requirements should he or she subsequently be admitted to a degree program at the health science center.
-A maximum of 12 semester hours earned prior to full admission in a degree program may be counted toward the degree requirements.
-Exceptions to this policy can be requested by the department chair upon recommendation of the student's advisor. - 4.
-A student who is admitted to conditional degree status can be assured that all courses completed with a minimum grade of B while in this status will be counted toward their degree requirements should he or she subsequently be admitted to a degree program for which these courses are applicable.
-A maximum of 12 semester hours earned prior to full admission in a degree program may be counted toward the degree requirements.
-Exceptions to this policy can be requested by the department chair upon recommendation of the student's advisor.
+A student in non-degree status has been accepted to take courses at the School of Public Health with no intent on seeking full admission status.
+Additionally there is assurance that work completed under this status will be applicable toward degree requirements should he or she subsequently be admitted to a degree program at the health science center. - 4.
+A maximum of 12 SCH are allowed while in this status.